glapsuidir/movie-rank-site/README.md

 # Movie Ranking Website

 ## Overview
 This is a simple movie ranking website where users can input movie details (name, cover image URL, and ranking) and generate a dynamically sorted list.
 The project is built using HTML, CSS, and JavaScript and is hosted on GitHub Pages.
+It can be found at https://glapsuidir.github.io/movie-rank-site.

 ## Features
 - Add movies with a name, cover image, and ranking.